ahmim14/anemia-app/README.md

-# Anemia Evaluation Tool Ð Streamlit App
+# Anemia Evaluation Tool Streamlit App

 This is an interactive clinical decision support tool for evaluating anemia in the primary care setting.
 It was developed as part of a medical education capstone project for internal medicine residents at GMA clinic.